jasondsmith72/skynet/README.md

 ## Project Status

 The Skynet Project has moved from conceptual phase to early implementation.
-We have working prototypes of core ClarityOS components, a functioning compiler for the Clarity language, and continue to develop the system architecture and additional implementations.
+We have working prototypes of core ClarityOS components, a functioning compiler for the Clarity language, practical MSP integration modules, and continue to develop the system architecture and additional implementations.
 Progress updates will be posted here as the project advances.

 ## Connect